decentraland/js-sdk-toolchain/packages/@dcl/playground-assets/etc/playground-assets.api.md

 //
 // @public
 export function isEqual(p1: Coords, p2: Coords): boolean;

+// Warning: (ae-missing-release-tag) "ISyncComponents" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type ISyncComponents = LastWriteWinElementSetComponentDefinition<ISyncComponentsType>;

+// Warning: (ae-missing-release-tag) "ISyncComponentsType" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface ISyncComponentsType {
+    // (undocumented)
+    componentIds: number[];
+}

 // @public (undocumented)
 export type JsonArray = Array<JsonPrimitive | JsonMap | JsonArray>;